Parabolic quasi-contact cone structures with an infinitesimal symmetry: Introduction

-More specifically, parabolic quasi-contact cone structures are comprised of a generalization of pseudo-Riemannian conformal structures, called \emph{causal structure}, where the null cone at each tangent space does not have to be quadratic but can be instead any cone with Gauss map of maximal rank, see Definition \ref{def-causal}, and certain types of non-integrable distributions.
+It turns out, in Proposition \ref{prop-qcontactgrading}, that the class of parabolic quasi-contact cone structures is comprised of a generalization of pseudo-Riemannian conformal structures, called \emph{causal structures}, where the null cone at each tangent space does not have to be quadratic but can be instead any cone with Gauss map of maximal rank, see Definition \ref{def-causal}, and certain types of non-integrable distributions.
 The types of distributions are generic rank 2 distributions in dimension 5, commonly referred to as $(2,3,5)$ distributions, and generic rank 3 distributions in dimension 6, commonly referred to as $(3,6)$ distributions.
 In both cases where we start with a distribution $\mathcal{D}$, the sky bundle is replaced by the bundle $\tilde{\cC}:=\mathbb{P}(\mathcal{D})\to\tilde{M}$ whose fiber at each point $x\in \tilde{M}$ is $\mathbb{P}\mathcal{D}_x$.
 The role of null geodesics is replaced by so-called \emph{abnormal curves} of the distributions.
 Any infinitesimal symmetry of the distribution $\mathcal{D}$ can be naturally lifted to $\tilde{\cC}$.
-Locally, in a neighborhood of a point where the symmetry is non-vanishing, one has a submersion onto a leaf space $\cC$.
+Locally, in a neighborhood of a point where the symmetry is transverse to the quasi-contact distribution on $\tilde{\cC}$, one has a submersion onto a leaf space $\cC$.
 Starting with a $(2,3,5)$ distribution, this leaf space has the induced structure of a variational scalar 4th order ODE up to contact transformations, and starting with a $(3,6)$ distribution, the induced structure on $\cC$ generalizes that of a variational pair of 3rd order ODEs up to point transformations.
 Conversely, the inverse construction to the symmetry reduction shows that any variational scalar 4th order ODE and variational pair of 3rd order ODEs can be quasi-contactified to a $(2,3,5)$ distribution and $(3,6)$ distribution, respectively.

+Although the \emph{ODE geometries} above are easy to describe, in order to capture their essential underlying features and avoid a purely case-by-case study, we consider \emph{parabolic almost conformally quasi-symplectic structures,} which we refer to as \emph{PACQ structures}.
+These structures are defined, in Definition \ref{def-PACQ}, in terms of their tangent bundle filtration and their structure group, i.e. the group of filtration-preserving automorphism.
+We define their tangent bundle filtration to be that of parabolic quasi-contact cone structures truncated in the last step and their structure group to be that of parabolic quasi-contact cone structures.
+The name \emph{almost conformally quasi-symplectic structure}, as shown in Proposition \ref{prop-lineb}, has to do with the fact that such manifolds are odd-dimensional and naturally carry the conformal class of a 2-form of maximal rank.